ukgov-equality-hub/gender-pay-gap/Documentation/Getting the code running.md

 * The code should build and run successfully

-* The website should be visible at https://localhost:44371/  - maybe https://localhost:5000/ or https://localhost:5001/ ?
+* The website should be visible at https://localhost:44371/  - maybe https://localhost:5001/ ?
   The homepage / static pages should all work, but things like Search won't return any entries (because there's no data in your database)